-Poet. professor. writing facilitator.
+Poet.
+Professor.
+Writing facilitator.

 Thank you for visiting my website!
 I am a writer, poet, and professor.
 I hold a PhD in English from Indiana University, an MFA in creative writing (poetry) from The New School in New York City, and a BA in English (with distinction) from Kenyon College in Gambier, Ohio.

 I am an associate professor of the humanities with the Bard Sequence Program in Washington, DC.
-I teach and publish widely across literature, spirituality, and queer thought and experience, and I was recently appointed a mentor professor for new Bard Early College faculty.
-My book of poetry, The Canaanite Woman, has just been released by Wipf and Stock Publishers.
-The Gospel According to B., my second book of poetry, is under contract for publication in 2024 by Unsolicited Press.
+I teach and publish widely across literature, spirituality, and queer thought, and I was recently appointed a mentor professor for new Bard Early College faculty.
+My teaching has been highlighted in an article by Betsy Rosso here, and Krista Tippett's On Being has published my reflections on teaching here .

 My poetry appears in a range of journals, including Tiferet, The Other Journal, Soul-Lit, and elsewhere.
 I was awarded the 2021 DIAJ Award in Poetry by Door is a Jar magazine, and my poem "Apple or Baby Jesus" was nominated for a Best of the Net Award for poetry in 2022.
 I am founding director of the Institute for Spiritual Poetry, which hosts writing workshops and publishes a journal, Soul Forte: A Journal for Spiritual Writing.
 I am regularly invited by Bard Early College Dean's Hour series , Centering Space in Lakewood, Ohio, and Center for Spiritual Deepening in Alexandra, Virginia, to facilitate workshops to write and talk about poetry, queer thought, and spirituality.